 Electric motors produce a consistent amount of torque at any given RPM within a specific range, so most of them don’t need to have a multi-speed transmission.
 This means they also don’t need a clutch – having less moving parts means less wasted energy and less that can go wrong.

-There can be no doubt that transitioning to electric cars will greatly contribute to improving the local air quality in cities where tailpipe emissions do the most harm.
-However, EV skeptics argue that if the electricity used to charge these cars comes from fossil-based power plants, the pollution is still there.
+Undoubtedly, transitioning to electric cars will significantly improve the local air quality in cities where tailpipe emissions do the most harm.
+However, EV sceptics argue that the pollution is still there if the electricity used to charge these cars comes from fossil-based power plants.

-This is true, however, wind, solar, biomass and hydro-power plants are quickly taking over – renewables accounted for 43% of the UK’s domestic power generation in 2020, and it’s likely to further improve in the years to come.
+While this is true, green power sources such as wind, solar, biomass and hydro-power plants are quickly taking over.
 In the meantime, considerably fewer people are directly exposed to these emissions than tailpipe gasses in the city, so although there’s an unavoidable compromise during the transitioning phase, we can’t ignore the short-term benefits of switching to EVs.

-There’s also the common argument that the increased lithium-mining activity that’s necessary for EV production also affects the environment, and recycling is also an issue.
+There’s also the common argument that the increased lithium-mining activity necessary for EV production affects the environment, and recycling is also an issue.
 This is also true, but it’s not all that different from traditional cars.
-Manufacturing and transporting petrol cars and the fuel needed to run them also have a heavy carbon footprint long before their first fill-up, and long after their last.
+Manufacturing and transporting petrol cars and the fuel needed to run them also have a heavy carbon footprint long before their first fill-up and long after their last.

-With no oil, engine coolant, transmission fluid, particle filters, catalytic converters, etc. to change, EVs pollute far less during their useful life, and there’s also increasing demand for their old batteries that can get a second life if refurbished or put to other use such as backup energy storage for buildings.
+With no oil, engine coolant, transmission fluid, particle filters, catalytic converters to change, EVs pollute far less during their useful life.

 kW (kilowatt): 1,000 watts – with EVs, it’s used mostly to reflect the electric motor’s maximum power output.
 1 kW is equivalent to 1.34 horsepower, but there’s an easier way to remember: a 75-kW motor is about as powerful as a 100-horsepower engine at maximum output.